Pixel 10: Reception

 The Pixel 10 series has received mixed to positive reviews.
 Stephen Radochia of Android Police describes the phone's software as easy to use, and friendly to first-time Android users, especially coming from an iPhone previously.
-In the same cadance, Philip Berne from TechRadar states how Pixelsnap "steals MagSafe's thunder", and the addition of the telephoto camera "tops whatever a comparable iPhone can shoot."
+In the same cadence, Philip Berne from TechRadar states how Pixelsnap "steals MagSafe's thunder", and the addition of the telephoto camera "tops whatever a comparable iPhone can shoot."
 The Verge's Allison Johnson details the AI features as "still hit-or-miss", with Magic Cue sometimes bearing irrelevant information, but "easy enough to ignore when its suggestions are off the mark."
 Marques Brownlee called the conversational photo editing feature built into Google Photos a "potential game-changer", doing a surprisingly good job at complex requests, although it is not exclusive to the Pixel 10 Series.

 While Google touted the Tensor G5 as a "game-changer for Pixel", it received criticism for its throttling issues and under-powered performance compared to Apple and Qualcomm's latest chip-sets.
 9to5Google suggest that the G5 "doesn’t feel like a quantum leap", as many supposed would be certain after the switch to TSMC for Tensor's fabrication, but its infamous overheating issue "seems mostly solved in the Pixel 10".
 Meanwhile, performance tests of the regular Pixel 10 conducted by GSMArena found that the G5 throttles down to 28% of its max performance, with a similar test conducted on the Pixel 10 Pro and Pro XL resulting in a 42% and 54% sustained performance respectively.
 Android Authority reports that "CPU and GPU performance are up by at least 25%", but still "benchmarks well behind similarly priced rivals, including the iPhone 16 and Galaxy S25."